elves/elvish.io/src/home.md

         Power of the shell or convenience of a file manager?
       </p>
       <p>
-        Choose two.
+        Choose both.
 Press Ctrl-N to quickly navigate directories and preview files, with full shell power.
       </p>
     </div> </div>